You might’ve heard both words.

 If you want to use it as a digitized signature, it might be worth turning it into a PNG so you can easily add it to documents using SignHouse.

 A PNG signature is better than a JPG one, as it’s got a transparent background.
-This way, if the document you’re signing is not perfectly white (or you’re signing over a dotted line), the transparent background will not alter what’s behind the signature).

-In other words: the dotted line will still be visible, or the non-white background will not be messed up by a white rectangle.
+In other words: The dotted line will still be visible, or the non-white background will not be messed up by a white rectangle.

 A scanned signature will probably not be called a digital signature, but rather a digitized signature.

-The reason being: a digitized signature is simply an image/scan of an actual signature, whereas a digital signature needs to respect a list of guidelines, including attribution and association of signature with identifiable details (see section 2 of this article).
+The reason being: A digitized signature is simply an image/scan of an actual signature, whereas a digital signature needs to respect a list of guidelines, including attribution and association of signature with identifiable details (see section 2 of this article).

 A digitized signature isn’t legal — because of the requirements of the ESIGN Act (1997), a signature has to respect a list of guidelines, including attribution and association of signature with identifiable details.